What is pityriasis rosea?

 Treatment will depend on your symptoms, your age, and your general health.
 It will also depend on how severe the condition is.
-The rash should go away without treatment, but it can take 1 to 3 months or longer.
+The rash should go away without treatment.
+But it can take 1 to 3 months or longer.
 Once the rash goes away, it doesn’t come back.

 You can treat your itching with any of these:

 - Corticosteroid cream or ointment.
 You can put this medicine on the rash 2 to 3 times a day, for up to 3 weeks.
-This may help with itch, but it probably won’t make the rash disappear.
+This may help with itch, but it likely won’t make the rash disappear.

 - Calamine lotion.
 This is a pink, watery lotion that can help stop itching.

 - Antihistamine.
 This medicine can help reduce itching.
 You can put it on the skin as a cream or take it by mouth as a pill.

 - Other anti-itch lotion or cream.
 Ask your healthcare provider about other anti-itch lotions or creams that can help ease itching.
 They may prescribe a stronger medicine if an over-the-counter medicine isn’t helping you.

 No treatment has been shown to be reliably effective.
 But if you have severe symptoms, your healthcare provider may try to treat you with any of the below: